JordanDalton/composer-mcp-server/readme.md

 ## 🧠 How It Works

 The Composer MCP Server leverages the Model Context Protocol (MCP) to extend AI assistants with PHP Composer capabilities.
-When you request a package installation, the server:
+When you ask your AI assistant to install a package, the following happens:

+1. Your request ("Composer AI install {package_name}") is recognized by the AI
+2. The AI calls the `install_package` tool provided by the MCP server
-1. Checks Packagist for the package information
+3. The MCP server checks Packagist for the package information
-2. Fetches the package's README from GitHub or GitLab
+4. It fetches the package's README from GitHub or GitLab
-3. Intelligently parses the README to identify setup instructions
+5. It intelligently parses the README to identify installation and setup instructions
-4. Falls back to built-in knowledge for common packages if needed
+6. If the README doesn't contain clear instructions, it falls back to built-in knowledge for common packages
-5. Returns formatted installation and setup instructions
+7. The formatted installation and setup instructions are returned to the AI
+8. The AI presents this information to you in a helpful, conversational format

+This entire process happens in seconds, saving you from having to search documentation and figure out post-installation steps on your own.

 ## 🤝 Contributing